Insurers are moving from IVRs to voice AI to improve claims, reduce costs, and deliver faster, more human customer experiences.

 Telnyx amplifies these benefits with carrier-grade voice infrastructure and built-in GPU performance, giving insurers faster processing and real-time capabilities without juggling multiple vendors.

 By using real-time data, remembering context, and adapting to tone, Telnyx Voice AI offers faster, smarter, more human interactions.
 From FNOL to policy questions, it’s already proving its value in insurance.
+Explore the use cases your can build with Telnyx.

 The bottom line?